IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - The syntax $d/* , which refers to all the children of the node (or sequence of nodes) bound to the variable $d.
   - XQuery provides a variety of aggregate functions such as sum() and count() that can be applied on sequences of elements or values.
   - While XQuery does not provide a group by construct, aggregate queries can be written by using the aggregate functions on path or FLWOR expressions nested within the return clause.
-  - For example, the following query on the university XML schema ﬁnds the total salary of all instructors in each department:
+  - For example, the following query on the university XML schema finds the total salary of all instructors in each department:
   ```XQUERY
   for $d in /university/department
   return